citp/privacy-policy-historical/m/mv/mvm/mvmtwatches.com.md

-> *The following text is extracted and transformed from the mvmtwatches.com privacy policy that was archived on 2018-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180627095752id_/https%3A//www.mvmtwatches.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mvmtwatches.com privacy policy that was archived on 2019-12-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191208001624id_/https%3A//www.mvmtwatches.com/pages/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy – MVMT

-**Last Updated: May 24, 2018**
+**Last Updated: November 1, 2018**

-MVMT Watches Inc. (“MVMT”, “us”, “we” or “our”) is committed to protecting the privacy and confidentiality of Personal Information we may collect.
+Movado Group, Inc. d/b/a MVMT (“MVMT”, “us”, “we” or “our”) is committed to protecting the privacy and confidentiality of Personal Information we may collect.
 MVMT has created this privacy policy (“Privacy Policy”) to advise you about our information practices, such as the types of information we collect and how we may use that information, and to inform you about your privacy rights and how the law protects you.
 We urge you to read this Privacy Policy carefully to understand our policies and practices regarding your Personal Information and how we will treat it.
 By visiting any part of our Websites (as defined below) or otherwise providing MVMT with Personal Information by any means, you accept and agree to the practices described in this Privacy Policy and your continued use of the Websites (following the posting of a revised privacy policy) means that you accept and agree to the terms of the revised privacy policy, so please check the policy periodically for updates.

 Individuals in the European Union (“EU”) should be sure to read the important information provided below, in addition to the other provisions in this Privacy Policy.